Deciding Which Sports to Bet On

 Of course, you could do things the other way around if you preferred.
 If there are some sports that you absolutely want to bet on, you can always choose a betting style that's suitable for them.

 There are no hard and fast rules when it comes to choosing which sports you should bet on.
 It's ultimately a personal decision, and only you can decide what's right for you.
-If you want to just bet on the most popular sports, that's fine.
+If you only want to bet on the most popular sports, that's fine.
 If you want to simply bet on the sports which you enjoy watching the most, that's fine too.

 With that being said, we do advise that you should take the two factors we have discussed here into consideration.
 We believe that you'll increase your overall chances of success if you choose to bet on sports that you are knowledgeable about, and that fit your preferred betting style.